 - 1. We reviewed selected City Council meeting minutes for compliance with Chapters 21, 372.13(6) and 380 of the Code of Iowa. - 2.
 We reviewed the City's internal controls to determine if proper control procedures are in place and incompatible duties, from a control standpoint, are not performed by the same employee. - 3.
 We reviewed surety bond coverage for compliance with Chapter 64 of the Code of Iowa. - 4.
 We obtained and reviewed the City Clerk's financial reports and selected bank reconciliations to determine whether the bank balances properly reconciled to the general ledger account balances and monthly financial reports provided to the City Council. - 5.
 We reviewed City funds for consistency with the City Finance Committee's recommended Uniform Chart of Accounts (COA) and to determine required funds and fund balances are properly maintained and accurately accounted for. - 6.
-We reviewed the City's fiscal year 2013 and 2014 Annual Financial Reports to determine whether they were completed and accurately reflect the City's financial information. - 7.
+We reviewed the City's fiscal year 2015 Annual Financial Report to determine whether it was completed and accurately reflects the City's financial information. - 7.
 We reviewed investments to determine compliance with Chapter 12B of the Code of Iowa. - 8.
 We reviewed compliance with Chapters 12C.2, 12B.10B and 556.1(12) of the Code of Iowa pertaining to required depository resolutions, investment policy and reporting of unclaimed property to the State of Iowa.

 - 9. We reviewed debt, including general obligation and revenue bonds/notes, and related transactions for proper authorization and compliance with Chapters 75, 384 and 403.9 of the Code of Iowa and to determine whether the debt and related proceeds and repayments were properly accounted for. - 10.
-We reviewed and tested selected tax increment financing (TIF) transactions, including receipts, disbursements and transfers, for compliance and accurate accounting, including compliance with the TIF reporting requirements of Chapter 384.22 of the Code of Iowa. - 11.
-We reviewed the City's TIF debt certification forms filed with the County Auditor, including requests for collection of reduced TIF amounts and to decertify certain TIF obligations, as applicable, for proper support and compliance with Chapter 403.19(6) of the Code of Iowa. - 12.
-We reviewed and tested selected receipts for accurate accounting and consistency with the recommended COA. - 13.
-We reviewed and tested selected disbursements for proper approval, adequate supporting documentation, accurate accounting and consistency with the recommended COA and compliance with the public purpose criteria established by Article III, Section 31 of the Constitution of the State of Iowa. - 14.
-We reviewed transfers between funds for propriety, proper authorization and accurate accounting. - 15.
-We reviewed and tested selected payroll and related transactions for propriety, proper authorization and accurate accounting. - 16.
+We reviewed and tested selected receipts for accurate accounting and consistency with the recommended COA. - 11.
+We reviewed and tested selected disbursements for proper approval, adequate supporting documentation, accurate accounting and consistency with the recommended COA and compliance with the public purpose criteria established by Article III, Section 31 of the Constitution of the State of Iowa. - 12.
+We reviewed transfers between funds for propriety, proper authorization and accurate accounting. - 13.
+We reviewed and tested selected payroll and related transactions for propriety, proper authorization and accurate accounting. - 14.
 We reviewed the annual certified budget for proper authorization, certification and timely amendment.